Available with Spatial Analyst license.

 If you want smoother contours, some ways to overcome this condition include smoothing the source data or adjusting the base contour.

 Smoothing the data

-If you have an ArcGIS Spatial Analyst licence available to you, the easiest smoothing approach would be to preprocess the input raster with the Focal Statistics tool, using the Mean statistic.
+The easiest smoothing approach would be to preprocess the input raster with the Focal Statistics tool, using the Mean statistic.

 Another method is to slightly adjust z-values so a contour will no longer pass exactly through the cell centers of the raster.
 Again, the Focal Statistics tool is used, but instead with a custom weighted kernel file and the Sum statistic.
 The structure of the kernel file is: